opendocsg/slw-judgments-backfill/2008_SGCA_5/report.md

  [emphasis in original]

 72     Although _Chee Siok Chin_ concerned an application to strike out proceedings, the court’s pronouncement on what constitutes an abuse of process is equally pertinent in this appeal.
-It is also important to note that the four categories set out in that case are not closed; new categories may be created, depending on the circumstances of the case (see _Gabriel Peter & Partners v Wee Chong Jin_ [1998] 1 SLR 374 at [22], which was endorsed in _Chee Siok Chin_ at [38]).
+It is also important to note that the four categories set out in that case are not closed; new categories may be created, depending on the circumstances of the case (see _Gabriel Peter & Partners v Wee Chong Jin_ <span class="citation">[1998] 1 SLR 374</span> at [22], which was endorsed in _Chee Siok Chin_ at [38]).

 73     In the present appeal, the proceedings fell within the second category stated in _Chee Siok Chin_ (see the list in [71] above).
 The appellant used the court’s process in an improper way as interim relief should rightly have been sought from an arbitral tribunal, as provided for under cl 80 of the Concrete Contract read with cl 71 of the Main Contract (see _Leviathan Shipping_ ([67] _supra_ )).
 Yet, instead of either submitting its dispute with the respondent to the Engineer or having recourse to mediation or arbitration, the appellant’s first reaction was to apply to court for _ex parte_ interlocutory relief in the form of the Interim Injunction.